vijayanajay/stock_rule_based/docs/memory.md

 # KISS Signal CLI - Memory & Learning Log
+## Test Harness Integrity: API Contract Drift and Flawed Test Structure (2025-08-06)
+- **Issue**: A cascade of test failures originated from a structural desynchronization between the test suite and the application's API contract and testing conventions.
+    1.  **API Drift (`test_backtester_coverage.py`):** A test for `_consolidate_oos_results` failed because it expected a simple pass-through of the `edge_score` for a single-item list, but the function's contract is to *always* recalculate the score from underlying metrics.
+    2.  **Flawed Test Structure (`test_strategy_instability.py`):** A test was written as a script using `return` and a `__main__` block for assertions, which is incompatible with pytest's `assert`-based discovery and execution, rendering the test non-functional within the test runner.
+- **Structural Root Cause**: The test suite was not being maintained in lockstep with the application's API contracts and the testing framework's conventions.
+This represents a failure to treat the test suite as a first-class consumer of the application's code and a reliable validation tool.
+- **Fix**:
+    1. Corrected the assertion in `test_consolidate_oos_results_single_period` to validate the *recalculated* edge score, aligning the test with the function's actual API contract.
+    2. Refactored `test_strategy_instability.py` into proper pytest functions using `assert` statements, making the test discoverable and functional.
+- **Lesson**: The test suite is a critical part of the application's structure.
+API contracts (both explicit function signatures and implicit behavioral expectations) must be rigorously synchronized between the application and its tests.
+Tests themselves must adhere to the structure and conventions of the chosen testing framework to be effective.

 ## Test Suite Desynchronization: Flawed Invocations and API Drift (2025-08-05)
 - **Issue**: A cascade of test failures originated from multiple structural desynchronizations between the test suite and the application.
     1.  **Flawed Invocation (`test_cli.py`):** CLI tests were violating Typer's argument parsing rules (global options after commands) and were not self-contained (help tests failing on config loading).